atkamara/Taxability/README.md

 * Clusters Labelling : we give names to our cluster based on more relevant variables

 Finally, we dive into the most interesting part which is learning on data to predict the fact of not declaring taxable income.
 Since our sample data is unbalanced, accuracy is less relevant than statistical measures like specificity.
-That's why we came up with an evaluation strategy which favors specificity over accuracy defined as follows :
+That's why we came up with an evaluation strategy which favors specificity over accuracy defined as follows:
 $$\gamma=\frac{1}{3}accuracy+\frac{2}{3}specificity$$

-We have saved all our models in the **model/** directory with the pickle extension(**.pkl**) so that we will be able to reuse them at any time for prediction.
+We have saved all our models in the **model/** directory with the pickle extension(**.pkl**) so that we will be able to reuse them at any time for predictions.

 Our final pipeline for both feature engineering and prediction looks like this:

 <a href="https://ibb.co/HGXRyPg"><img src="https://i.ibb.co/p4nNTKX/model.png" alt="model" border="0"></a>

-In the final section on (**Error Analysis**) we challenge our model with new unseen data in order to evaluate our **generalization error**
+In the final section on (**Error Analysis**) we challenge our model on new unseen data in order to have a good grasp of our **generalization error**

 # Running this project using python image for Docker
 ## Prerequisites

 Follow the instructions on [Install Docker](https://docs.docker.com/engine/installation/)  in order to install docker container management system on your device or server.
-Check out also [Docker Desktop](https://www.docker.com/products/docker-desktop/) software which is also a very convinient tool I highly recommend to help you manage your containers with runtime statistics and easy management services
+Check out also [Docker Desktop](https://www.docker.com/products/docker-desktop/) software which is a very convinient tool that I highly recommend to help you manage your containers.

-Once you have installed docker, you can now move to project folder where the Dockerfile is located and run the following command to build your image :
+Once you have installed docker, you can now move to the project folder where the Dockerfile is located and run the following command to build your image:

 ```bash
 $ docker build -t income_image .